 Measuring the Output Gap Using Large Datasets

-We decompose US aggregate output into potential output and the output gap by means of a non-stationary dynamic factor model estimated on a large dataset of macroeconomic indicators, combined with a non-parametric trend-cycle decomposition of the factors.
-We find that: (1) from the mid-90s to 2008 the US economy operated above its potential; (2) as of 2018:Q4 the labor market was tighter than the goods and services market; and (3) our output gap measure revises modestly in real-time.
-Due to its purely data driven nature, our measure is a natural complementary tool to the theoretical models used in policy institutions.
+We propose a new measure of the output gap based on a dynamic factor model that is estimated on a large number of U.S. macroeconomic indicators and which incorporates relevant stylized facts about macroeconomic data (co-movements, non-stationarity, and the slow drift in long-run output growth over time).
+We find that, (1) from the mid-1990s to 2008, the U.S. economy operated above its potential; and, (2) in 2018:Q4, the labor market was tighter than the market for goods and services.
+Because it is mainly data driven, our measure is a natural complementary tool to the theoretical models used at policy institutions.

 Keywords: Output Gap; Non-stationary Approximate Dynamic Factor Model; Trend-Cycle Decomposition